Seán South

-Seán South (Seán Sabhat; 8 February 1928 – 1 January 1957) was a member of an IRA military column led by Seán Garland on a raid against a Royal Ulster Constabulary barracks in Brookeborough, County Fermanagh, Northern Ireland, on New Year's Day 1957.
+Seán South (Seán Sabhat; 8 February 1928 – 1 January 1957) was a member of an IRA military column led by Seán Garland on a raid against a Royal Ulster Constabulary (RUC) barracks in Brookeborough, County Fermanagh, Northern Ireland, on New Year's Day 1957.
 South, along with Fergal O'Hanlon from County Monaghan, died of wounds sustained during the raid.
 South has subsequently been commemorated as a martyr by Republicans.